robcast/digilib/doc/src/site/markdown/index.md

 ## digilib resources

-<code>digilib</code>  source code, binaries and documentation can be found on the
-[digilib project pages](https://github.com/robcast/digilib)
+**digilib** source code, binaries and documentation can be found on the [digilib project pages](https://github.com/robcast/digilib) on [GitHub](https://github.com).
-on [GitHub](https://github.com).